apache/flink-cdc/docs/content/tutorials/mysql-postgres-tutorial.md

 ![Find enriched Orders](/_static/fig/mysql-postgress-tutorial/kibana-detailed-orders.png "Find enriched Orders")

-Next, do some change in the databases, and then the enriched orders shown in Kibana will be updated after each step in reel time.
+Next, do some change in the databases, and then the enriched orders shown in Kibana will be updated after each step in real time.
 1. Insert a new order in MySQL
    ```sql
    --MySQL